 Headline

-Annual average net sales growth (CAGR) clearly exceeding the addressable equipment market growth of more than 5% (1
+- Annual average net sales growth (CAGR) exceeding the addressable equipment markets growth

-Comparable return on capital employed (ROCE) of 16% at the end of the strategy period (3
+- Comparable return on capital employed (ROCE) of above 16%

 - Employee Engagement target above 75 (out of 100)